U.S. flag An official website of the United States government

 Research Interests

 Dr. Zhuang’s research interests are to develop advanced statistical methods and innovatively apply existing approaches for the advancement of regulatory science, biomedical research, and public health.
-She has performed research on statistical genetics, epidemiological studies, missing data, pathway analysis, brain imaging, data mining, and microarray/quantitative polymerase chain reaction (qPCR)/sequencing data analysis.
-This research experience has allowed her to connect statistical methods with specific research problems in genetics, cardiotoxicity, the human aging process, Parkinson’s disease, and HIV-associated neuronal toxicity.
-Dr. Zhuang’s current primary research projects include:
+She has performed research on statistical genetics, epidemiological studies, missing data, uncertain data, pathway analysis, brain imaging, machine learning, and microarray/quantitative polymerase chain reaction (qPCR)/sequencing data analysis.
+This research experience has allowed her to connect statistical methods with specific research problems in genetics, cardiotoxicity, liquid biopsy, DILI (Drug Induced Liver Injury), detection and surveillance of problems, the human aging process, Parkinson’s disease, and HIV-associated neuronal toxicity.

 Professional Societies/National and International Groups